 String Interpolation

 String interpolation allows you to embed expressions or variables within a string.
-Ruby supports string interpolation using the #{}
+Ruby supports string interpolation using the #{} notation.
+For example, consider the following code snippet:

 name = "John Doe" greeting = "Hello, #{name}!"